Rohit Khandelwal: Mr World 2016

 Khandelwal became the first Asian to win the title of Mister World on 19 July 2016 at Southport Theatre, Floral Hall, The Promenade, Southport.
 The competition saw 47 participants from around the world.
 Khandelwal received a cash prize of $50,000.
 He also competed for various sub-titles at the pageant, including Mr. World Multimedia Award, Mr. World Talent, Mobstar People's Choice Awards and Mr. World Sports Event, winning Mr. World Multimedia Award.

-During his reign as Mister World, Rohit has travelled to Philippines, South Korea, South Africa, China, in addition to numerous trips to India and United Kingdom.
+During his reign as Mister World, Rohit travelled to Philippines, South Korea, South Africa, China, in addition to numerous trips to India and United Kingdom.